4 Classification: Alternative Techniques

 labs(title = "SVM (sigmoid kernel)")

-SMV with a radial kernel performs well, the other kernels have issues with the data.
+A linear SVM does not work on this data set.
+An SMV with a radial kernel performs well, the other kernels have issues with finding a linear decision boundary in the projected space.

 4.12.2.8 Single Layer Feed-forward Neural Networks